cssr-tools/expreccs/README.md

 ## Installation
 You will first need to install
 * Flow (https://opm-project.org)

-For now you need to build OPM from source using the master branch (this since there have been updates for the boundary conditions (BC) keywords, which will be available in the next OPM stable release 2023.10).
-You can run the script `./build_dune_and_opm-flow.bash`, which in turn should build flow in the folder ./build/opm-simulators/bin/flow (this builds OPM without mpi support [for macOS users]; changue the mpi cmake flags accordingly for mpi support).

 You can install the Python requirements in a virtual environment with the following commands: